Free Travel Guide To Madeira

 If you want to explore the full Island then come for at least 6 nights and rent a car to make the most of your time.

 (If you don’t like driving then there are also many tours available.
 You can book them directly at your hotel or online .)

 If you’re a beach lover, please include a day trip or a night stay in Porto Santo Island, in one word: Paradise!

-But before we start, there’s 3 things you should know about Madeira:
+But before we start, there are 3 things you should know about Madeira:

 - First, we love tourists and we’re used to having their company all year, so most people speak a foreign language, mostly English.

 - Second, don’t trust the weather.
 It could be a sunny day in Funchal and raining in the West part of the Island.
 We are a tropical Island and we can reach 500 mt above sea level in 30′ drive which means it gets colder up there and although we’re very close to Africa, we can have all seasons in one day. ” Carry a jacket, just in case”

 - Third, be prepared to relax.
 Whether it’s the climate, the sea, the friendly people, the food, the wine or the natural beauty.
 Don’t pack too many attractions in one day, and please don’t go all around the Island in one day.
 The roads are full of curves, you ‘ll get car sickness!
 I´ll try to be more convincing by telling you a secret, I live here for over 30 years and there are places I’ve never been, so keep this in your mind while planning your stay; just because it’s an Island doesn’t mean you have to see it all this time.

 Madeira is a unique place to be discovered, be ready!

 Depending on your budget and the kind of experience you’re looking for, there are many options from luxury to budget.
 I leave you with my Airbnb and the guide I did for my guests.